Teamwork/ot-rich-text/README.md

 # ot-rich-text

 A format for representing rich-text documents and changes for use with [ShareDB](https://github.com/share/sharedb).
 This library implements the [ot type spec](https://github.com/ottypes/docs).
+It has been heavily inspired by [rich-text](https://github.com/ottypes/rich-text) and [quill-delta](https://github.com/quilljs/delta).

 OT Rich Text does not implement the optional `invert` function, because it does not keep track of the deleted content - it only knows how many characters to remove from a specific position.
 For implementing undo/redo you can use the `diffX` function, which generates 2 deltas, which allow moving back and forth between 2 snapshots.